K3TZR/K3TZR.github.io/_posts/2020-07-31-welcome-to-k3tzr's-blog.markdown

 I started this project (years ago) hoping that by making a Mac-native version of FlexLib (TM) that others would use it to create other Mac software for use with Flex radios.
 So far two hams have done that; Mario (DL3LSM, author of xDAX, xCAT and xKey, https://dl3lsm.blogspot.com) and Pete (W6OP, author of xVoiceKeyer and xCW, https://w6op.com).
 Please give their apps a try.

 I welcome your feedback on the software, good or bad, and any suggestions you may have for improving it.
-Please send all your comments to:
+Please send all your comments to the email address below.

-    support@k3tzr.net

 73's Doug, K3TZR